25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Extend.md

 ```

 Even with X-DNS-Prefetch-Control meta tag (or http header) browsers will still
-prefetch any explicit dns-prefetch links.
+prefetch any explicit dns-prefetch links

 **_WARNING:_** THIS MAY MAKE YOUR SITE SLOWER IF YOU RELY ON RESOURCES FROM
-FOREIGN DOMAINS.
+FOREIGN DOMAINS

 ### Explicit prefetches

 Typically the browser only scans the HTML for foreign domains.
 If you have
 resources that are outside of your HTML (a javascript request to a remote
 server or a CDN that hosts content that may not be present on every page of
-your site, for example) then you can queue up a domain name to be prefetched.
+your site, for example) then you can queue up a domain name to be prefetched

 ```html
 <link rel="dns-prefetch" href="//example.com" />